 The Sessions Jacket is a perfect of example of the brand's ability to make kit that doesn't only look nicer than most people's normal clothes, but incorporates a host of technical features as well.
-Lightweight, insulating, mesh panels for ventilation and high stretch fabric for mobility all go to make it an incredibly tantalizing option for any runner.
+Lightweight, insulating, mesh panels for ventilation and high stretch fabric for mobility all go to make it a perfect gift for any runner.

 On Merino Beanie

-You can't go wrong with a good warm beanie but if you aim to pick one up for a runner you need to make sure it has the technical features required.
+You can't go wrong with a good warm beanie but if you aim to pick one up for a runner you need to make sure it has the technical features to make it useful.

 There was a time long ago where the mention of getting socks as a present suggested laziness on the part of the gifter.
 Companies like Stance have long since destroyed that notion though, pushing socks from the depth of any runner's wish list right to the top.